 SILENT FILMS AND EARLY TALKIES ON DVD is now available both as a regular book and in a Kindle edition which costs only $3.99!
 This e-book edition is also now on sale at Barnes & Noble, Apple and Sony.
 To buy the lavishly printed trade paperback edition for $17.50, please use this link: http://www.lulu.com/content/1988702

-Here is a mammoth, award-winning 468-page guide to well over 700 suspense/film noir/mystery movies now available on DVD.
+SUB-TITLED: A GUIDE TO THE BEST IN CINEMA THRILLS, "MYSTERY, SUSPENSE, FILM NOIR AND DETECTIVE MOVIES ON DVD" is a mammoth, award-winning 468-page guide to well over 700 suspense/film noir/mystery movies now available on DVD.
 Over 1,200 DVDs were viewed in the course of writing this book.
-YOU WILL SAVE THE $24.50 COVER PRICE OF THIS BOOK BY FOLLOWING JUST ONE OF THE HUNDREDS OF ADVICES NOT TO BUY AN INFERIOR DVD DISC.
+YOU WILL SAVE THE $24.50 COVER PRICE OF THIS BOOK BY FOLLOWING JUST A FEW OF THE SUGGESTIONS ON WHAT NOT TO BUY ON AN INFERIOR DVD DISC.
 On the other hand, you will be thrilled that the DVD discs you do buy are every bit as good in visual and sound quality as the book indicates.
 Whether you enjoy them or not, of course, is a matter of individual preference.
 At least the reviews and other details will guide you in the right direction.
 If you can't stand Dana Andrews, for instance, no way will you buy "Laura" or "Zero Hour", no matter how much I recommend them.